About Alkaline Batteries:

 *Regulations may vary in your municipality or state so please check your local regulations.

 Lithium batteries are considered a hazardous waste and are potentially reactive if not completely discharged.
 Button size lithium batteries may contain perchlorate, which is regulated as a hazardous waste in California.
 There are very few companies that recycle lithium batteries.
 The cost is significant compared to incineration.
 Lithium batteries should not be incinerated; lithium can be explosive.
 While there are no federal regulations for disposal of lithium batteries, individual states or localities can establish their own guidelines for battery disposal, and should be contacted for any disposal guidelines that they may have.

-What type of batteries are used to power OBP Medical light sources?
+What type of batteries are used to power obp light sources?

-All OBP Medical light sources are powered by alkaline button batteries.
+All obp light sources are powered by alkaline button batteries.

 Do I need to dispose of batteries separately?

 obp products are designed to be disposed in their entirety after use.
 We recommend you check with your facility’s battery disposal policy prior to use.

 Yes.
 These batteries may come in contact with potentially infectious body fluids.
 We recommend treating the entire device (including light source/batteries) as medical waste after the exam.